-Deputy Chief, Payment System Section, National Bank of Cambodia, Phnom Penh
+Chief, IT Security Section, National Bank of Cambodia, Phnom Penh

 Master of Information Security and Digital Forensics

-He came to AUT to widen his field of expertise, says Master of Information Security and Digital Forensics alumnus Ponleu Koy who is now a security expert at the National Bank of Cambodia.
+He came to AUT to widen his field of expertise, says Master of Information Security and Digital Forensics alumnus Ponleu Koy who is now a security consultant and penetration tester at the National Bank of Cambodia.

 “I was working in programming at the National Bank of Cambodia and wanted to further my knowledge of security because I believe it’s an important issue for organisations today.
 When we think about technology we should not just think about how to make it work but also about how to make it safe.